HL7/fhir/guides/daf2/pages/_includes/daf-core.md

 The following actors are part of the DAF-Core IG.

-* DAF Requester: A Health IT system that initiates the data access to retrieve patient data.
+* DAF Requestor: A Health IT system that initiates the data access to retrieve patient data.
 This can be thought of as the client in a client-server interaction.
 * DAF Responder: A Health IT system that responds to the data access request providing patient data.
 This can be thought of as the server in a client-server interaction.

 ## Definitions, Interpretations and Requirements common to all DAF actors